-I set an out of office for my email (first time ever!), I deleted Facebook, Twitter, News, Email from my phone and brought only fiction or mindset books with me.
-I didn’t want to think about work, so I forbid myself from reading any business books.
+I set an out-of-office for my email (first time ever!), I deleted Facebook, Twitter, News, and Email from my phone and brought only fiction or mindset books with me.
+I didn’t want to think about work, so I forbade myself from reading any business books.

 It was the first time in 5 years since I got into entrepreneurship that I 100% unplugged from work and felt truly relaxed.
-I used the time to focus on myself and even bought some artist materials to get back to being creative again.
-This was a quick watercolor on the beach and was the most relaxing 30 mins I’d had in years:
+I used the time to focus on myself and even bought some artistic materials to get back to being creative again.
+This was a quick watercolor on the beach and was the most relaxing 30 minutes I’d had in years:

 My Hit List:

 A collection of my favorite “stuff” from the year, in no particular order.

 - A New Earth – Eckhart Tolle

 - The Four Agreements – Miguel Ruiz

 - How to Fail at Almost Everything and Still Win Big – Scott Adams